 As we show in Fig. 1, which presents the flow of data that is used to simulate the group of tanks formed into hierarchical structure of the military standard.
 In real-life as well as in our system, the commander of operations inter the global path on the passable area on the presented map while he neglect the small detail like any obstacles that can be trees, buildings, big stones and rocks.
-During the simulation, the commander will create a global path by selecting a sequence of multiple points on the grid-based map.
+The global path is created by selecting a sequence of multiple points on the grid-based map by commander.
 The line segments that connect these points will form the global path.
 We will call these connection points as checkpoints.
 These checkpoints are a 3D positions plotted on the terrain.
-The group of units will consider the sequence of these checkpoints as targets that will be reached sequentially one after the other.
-When the group reaches a target checkpoint, the next checkpoint will be the new target position that must be followed by the group.
-And that is done until the final checkpoint is reached.
+The group of tanks will consider the sequence of these checkpoints as targets that will be reached sequentially one after the other.
+So the group will consider the first checkpoint in the global path as a current target that should be reached.
+When the group reaches the current target checkpoint, the next checkpoint will be the new target position that must be followed by the group.
+And that done until reached to the final checkpoint.